Claim: Image shows an "Ode to the Welfare State" published in a 1949 newspaper.

 Now we have (50) million on welfare

-Origins: On 3 November 1949, President Harry Truman appeared in St. Paul, Minnesota, in conjunction with that state's Truman Day Celebration, and that evening he delivered an address on the subject of opposition to Democratic efforts to promote the general welfare, stating (in part):
+Origins: On 3 November 1949, President Harry Truman appeared in St. Paul, Minnesota, in conjunction with that state's Truman Day Celebration, and that evening he delivered an address to local residents on the subject of opposition to Democratic efforts to promote the general welfare, stating (in part):

 We know that there will be more prosperity for all if all groups have a fair share of the wealth of the country.
 We know that the country will achieve economic stability and progress only if the benefits of our production are widely distributed among all its citizens.